Guilty994/liguori_domenico_adc_2021/README.md

 ### Proposed solution

-The proposed implementation allow the user to start a new peer to join the network and interact with it through 4 main functionalities: Create room, Join room and Send message; an additional functionality has been provided to correctly announce the peer shutdown.
+A user must start a new peer in order to join the network and interact with it.

 For better explanation the lifecycle of a peer can be divided in 3 different stages: **Join**, **Interact** and **Leave**.